AZD1775 Plus Chemotherapy in Platinum-Resistant Epithelial Ovarian, Fallopian Tube, or Primary Peritoneal Cancer

 A Multicentre Phase II Study of AZD1775 Plus Chemotherapy in Patients With Platinum-Resistant Epithelial Ovarian, Fallopian Tube, or Primary Peritoneal Cancer

-Arm B: Arm B (AZD1775 + paclitaxel) will enroll approximately 30 additional patients at selected sites as part of a further efficacy evaluation based on emerging data that suggests clinical activity.
+The AZD1775 plus paclitaxel arm (Arm B) will enrol approximately 30 additional patients at selected sites as part of a further efficacy evaluation based on emerging data that suggests clinical activity.

 For females ages 18–130